-Dover House, a historic Victorian gem, stands as a testament to luxury and elegance in the heart of London’s Southbank.
-This former hotel, dating back to 1895, is now set to become one of the most exclusive boutique apartment schemes in the area.
+[Dover House, a historic Grade I-listed Victorian gem, stands as a testament to luxury and elegance in the heart of London’s South Bank.
+Originally known as Montagu House, this former hotel, dating back to 1895, is now set to become one of the most exclusive boutique apartment schemes in the area.
 But what’s the story behind this magnificent property?

 Who is Thackeray Estates?

 Thackeray Estates, the masterminds behind the Dover House renovation, isn’t your average property developer.
-They’re the big shots who are transforming this historic building into a slice of luxury heaven.
+They’re transforming this historic building into a slice of luxury heaven.
 With a portfolio that’s been growing since the 1960s, Thackeray Estates has become a major player in the London property scene.

 Where Does Thackeray Estates Operate Now?

 Thackeray Estates has its sights set on Waterloo, and for good reason.
-This area is a stone’s throw from some of London’s most iconic landmarks.
-We’re talking about the Houses of Parliament, the London Eye, and the Old Vic Theatre.
-It’s like living in the heart of a postcard!
+This area is a stone’s throw from some of London’s most iconic landmarks, including the Houses of Parliament, the London Eye, and the Old Vic Theatre.
+Wake to Thames views and step onto Westminster Bridge—your doorstep connects to London’s most iconic landmarks.

 But it’s not just about the touristy stuff.
 Waterloo is on the brink of a major transformation.
 Thackeray Estates sees it as the next Belgravia.
-Yeah, you heard that right.
 They’re betting big on this area, and Dover House is just the beginning.

 Dover House

 Dover House isn’t just any old building.
-It’s a piece of history that’s getting a serious facelift.
-This Victorian hotel from 1895 is being transformed into nine luxury apartments.
-We’re not talking about your average flats here.
+Originally designed by Henry Holland in the Georgian style, Dover House’s 1895 Victorian expansion added the ornate detailing visible today—now meticulously restored as a Grade I-listed residence being transformed into nine luxury apartments.
 These are going to be the crème de la crème of Southbank living.

 The project is costing a cool £16 million.
-That’s a lot of dough, but Thackeray Estates isn’t skimping on anything.
+Thackeray Estates isn’t skimping on anything.
 They’ve brought in Nicola Fontanella from Argent Design to work her magic on the interiors.
-This lady’s client list reads like a who’s who of Hollywood.
-We’re talking Madonna, Guy Ritchie, and more.
-She’s bringing a touch of Belgravia glamour to Waterloo.
+This designer has worked with celebrities like Madonna and Guy Ritchie, bringing bespoke kitchen designs with marble finishes and integrated Crestron controls to Waterloo.

 But it’s not just about the fancy interiors.
 Dover House is in a prime location.
-It’s fronting onto Westminster Bridge Road and Lower Marsh Street.
-You’ve got over 16,000 sq. ft. of space to play with here.
+It’s fronting onto Westminster Bridge Road and Lower Marsh Street, covering over 16,000 sq. ft. of restored Victorian luxury.
 And the best part?
 You’re right in the thick of things, with some of London’s greatest landmarks just a hop, skip, and a jump away.

 Features of Dover House

 Dover House is shaping up to be a real showstopper.
 The design is all about blending that classic Victorian charm with modern luxury.
-It’s like stepping into a time machine that’s been pimped out with all the latest gadgets.
+It’s like stepping into a time machine that’s been upgraded with the latest technology.

 1. Personal House Touches

-- They’ve completely overhauled the interior layout, turning the old hotel rooms into spacious, modern apartments.
+- Completely overhauled the interior layout, turning the old hotel rooms into spacious, modern apartments.

-- The common areas have been redesigned to create a sense of community and luxury, with plush furnishings and elegant decor.
+- Redesigned common areas with plush furnishings and elegant decor.

-- They’ve added a rooftop terrace, giving residents a private oasis with stunning views of the London skyline.
+- Added a rooftop terrace for stunning views of the London skyline.

 2. Architectural Design and Luxury Features

-The architectural design of Dover House is a perfect blend of old and new.
-Here’s a quick rundown of some of the unique features:
+The architectural design of Dover House is a perfect blend of old and new, featuring:

 - Original Victorian façade